min2ha/ukwa-site/content/target/27831/index.en.md

   "subject": "British Stand-up Comedy Archive"
 }

-# Stage, The: We must take a serious approach to comedy archives

 Article in The Stage by Julian Hall about the British Stand-Up Comedy Archive at the University of Kent.